Can a Quantum Computer Simulate Nuclear Magnetic Resonance Spectra Better than a Classical One?: Nuclear Magnetic Resonance

-The quantity $\eta$, which we refer to as the ``broadening'' (sometimes known as the ``line width''), is a convergence factor which is meant to model the rate at which the measured signal decays due to decoherence processes and to model a finite spectrometer resolution.
-In the non-interacting case, it is a straightforward exercise to verify that there is one peak corresponding to each nucleus, centered at the Larmor frequency of that nucleus.
-This quantity is therefore extremely useful in determining the chemical shifts of the molecule in question.
-In the presence of interactions, these peaks will typically split apart into additional smaller peaks, as the interaction terms delocalize the eigenstates of the system and allow for additional transitions, at slightly shifted frequencies.
-Therefore, it is generally desirable to operate NMR spectrometers at the largest possible magnetic field, since higher magnetic fields will enhance the effect of the Zeeman interaction compared with both the Heisenberg couplings and the broadening scale, leading to an NMR spectrum which can more easily identify the chemical shifts of the constituent nuclei.
-In this work, we will mostly focus on proton NMR.
-The parameter regimes in which typical NMR experiments operate result in a reference Larmor frequency $\omega_{\text{ref}}$ for the $^{1}$H nuclei in TMS which corresponds to a natural frequency $\nu_{\text{ref}} = \omega_{\text{ref}}/2\pi$ of a few hundred MHz, although smaller benchtop devices typically operate at lower frequencies, potentially reaching as high as 80 MHz.
+The parameter regimes in which typical proton NMR experiments operate result in a natural frequency $\nu_{\text{ref}} = \omega_{\text{ref}}/2\pi$ of a few hundred MHz for the $^{1}$H nuclei in TMS, although smaller benchtop devices typically operate at lower frequencies, e.g. 80 MHz.
 The chemical shifts in a typical molecule examined in proton NMR usually range from around $10^{-6}$ to $10^{-5}$ (often quoted as 1 to 10 ``parts per million,'' or ``ppm'' for short), resulting in peaks in the spectral function which are separated by anywhere from a few hundred to a few thousand Hz, while the coupling terms are typically on the order of tens of Hz.
 A broadening of a few Hz is usually reasonable.
-In our analysis in this paper, we will study three magnetic field strengths, corresponding to Larmor frequencies of 400, 80, and 20 MHz, which, for the purposes of this work, we will refer to as high, low, and very low field.
+In our analysis in this paper, we will study three magnetic field strengths, corresponding to natural frequencies of 400, 80, and 20 MHz, which, for the purposes of this work, we will refer to as high, low, and very low field.
 We will also consider two different broadening values, corresponding to Lorentzian peaks with a full-width at half maximum of 1 Hz, and also 0.1 Hz, which we refer to as high and low broadening.
 Note that the parameter regimes corresponding to very low field or low broadening are somewhat atypical with respect to actual experiments and merely serve as a stress test for our solver.